Preludes (Rachmaninoff): Recordings

-Rachmaninoff's 24 published preludes of Opp.
+Rachmaninoff's 24 published preludes of Op.
 3, 23, and 32 have most often been recorded as a unified set of 24.
 He himself was somewhat more diffident: he recorded much of his own music, but only eight of the 24 preludes (C♯ minor, G minor, G♭ major, E major, G major, F minor, F major, G♯ minor); and he never performed more than four preludes in any single concert.
 However, it was in keeping with the practice of the times to play selected pieces rather than entire lengthy works.

-The complete 24 Preludes have been recorded by Vladimir Ashkenazy, Nikolai Lugansky, Sergio Fiorentino, Rustem Hayroudinoff, Dame Moura Lympany, Steven Osborne, Michael Ponti, Alexis Weissenberg and others.
+The complete 24 Preludes have been recorded by Ruth Laredo, Vladimir Ashkenazy, Nikolai Lugansky, Sergio Fiorentino, Rustem Hayroudinoff, Dame Moura Lympany, Steven Osborne, Michael Ponti, Valentina Lisitsa, Alexis Weissenberg and others.
 Hayroudinoff's Complete Preludes (Chandos Records) was selected by Classic FM Magazine as part of the ‘four discs essential Rachmaninoff collection’.